mattico/rstempel/README.md

 ## Stemmer Implementations

-Two implementations of stemmers are provided, in the `java` and `rust` modules, each enabled by the corresponding cargo feature.
+Two implementations of stemmers are provided, in the `external` and `embedded` modules, each enabled by the corresponding cargo feature.

-The `rust` stemmer, enabled by default, uses tables which can be stored directly as Rust code in a `static`.
+The `embedded` stemmer, enabled by default, uses tables which can be stored directly as Rust code in a `static`.
-This offers good performance, and simple usage, but very large tables can be difficult to compile.
+This offers good performance, and simple usage, but very large tables can be slow to compile.
-The tables can be converted from a Java serialized table, see `examples/generate.rs`.
-The `rust_embedded_stempel` feature embeds a ~240KiB stemming table converted from the stempel stemmer project as `rstempel::rust::STEMMER`.
+The tables can be converted from external serialized files, see `examples/generate.rs`.
+The `table_2000` feature embeds a ~240KiB stemming table converted from the stempel stemmer project as `rstempel::embedded::STEMMER`.

-The `java` stemmer can load tables in the format used by the Java `stempel` implementation.
+The `external` stemmer can load tables in the format used by the Java `stempel` implementation.
 A compressed stemming table from the stempel stemmer project is included in `src/tables/stemmer_2000.out.gz`.
 A much larger and more accurate stemming table can be sourced from [pystempel](https://github.com/dzieciou/pystempel).